Jobs Transformation Map launched for S'pore's wholesale trade sector

 "I think what they are concerned about is how fast the recovery (from the pandemic) is going to come, how the industry will transform and whether the workforce is ready.
 Those are the challenges that the companies are giving us feedback and pushback on."

-Pushing transformation efforts too quickly could mean that companies may not be able to keep pace, while moving too slowly would be detrimental for businesses, he noted.
+Pushing transformation efforts too quickly could mean that companies may not be able to keep pace, while moving too slowly could be detrimental for businesses.

 "So finding the right balance, calibrating it carefully, deliberating and carrying the bulk of the businesses along with us, are some of the significant heavy lifting that we have to do," said Dr Tan.

-He was speaking to reporters on Friday via teleconference after a visit to local information technology product distributor Ban Leong Technologies in Ubi.
+He was speaking to reporters yesterday via Web conference after a visit to local information technology product distributor Ban Leong Technologies in Ubi.

 The sector comprises about 50,000 companies and employs close to 10 per cent of the workforce, or about 300,000 people.